viniciusvasti/my-personal-website/posts/kafka-consumer-configs.md

 ---
 Hi, everyone!
-In this post I'm going to discuss main configurations for a Kafka Producer
+In this post I'm going to discuss main configurations for a Kafka Consumer

 ---